 On the Lexus IS EV & Lexus ES EV

-On December 14, TMC revealed three new Lexus electric sedans, which could evolve into a Lexus IS electric (or a similar electric sports sedan), a Lexus ES electric (or a similar executive sedan), and a Lexus LS electric (or an equivalent electric full-size sedan).
+In December 2021, TMC revealed three new Lexus electric sedans, which could evolve into a Lexus IS electric (or a similar electric sports sedan), a Lexus ES electric (or a similar executive sedan), and a Lexus LS electric (or an equivalent electric full-size sedan).
 The global auto media is of the opinion that the concept in the featured image (top) previews the zero-emissions full-size sedan.

 On the sides, the sculpted door panels accentuate an image of air flowing back smoothly.
 Along with the sleek greenhouse and the sharp kick in the beltline towards the end, they give the car a sporty styling.
 There’s also a hint of extra-aerodynamic wheels typically seen on EVs, featuring a two-tone finish.